tylerpearson/california-laws-api/README.md

 - `mysqldump --compatible=postgresql --default-character-set=utf8 -r calaws.mysql -u root capublic`
 - `python dbconverter.py calaws.mysql calaws.psql`

-- It can be loaded from a local dump with `heroku pg:psql < db-dumps/calaws.psql`
+It can be loaded from a local dump with `heroku pg:psql < db-dumps/calaws.psql`.
+You'll likely need to comment out the creation of the `schema_migrations` table.